ordina-jworks/ordina-jworks.github.io/_posts/2018-09-28-SpringOne-fun-with-the-functional-web-framework.md

     route()
       .GET("/people"), personHandler::getPeople)
     ```
-2. And a new pattern matcher to resolve which HandlerFunction to call, which is a lot faster than the previous one.
+2. And a new pattern matcher to resolve which `HandlerFunction` to call, which is a lot faster than the previous one.

 #### RequestPredicates
-Is a function that maps a ServerRequest to a boolean.
+Is a function that maps a `ServerRequest` to a `boolean`.

-This is used to match your HandlerFunction to a HTTP request.
+This is used to match your `HandlerFunction` to a HTTP request.
 Spring provides a lot of default predicates for paths, accept headers, etc.
 But you can also create your own very easily, with lambdas, methods, or classes.

 ``` java
 // lambda
 route().GET("/people", serverRequest -> serverRequest.path().endsWith(".json"), personHandler::getPeople)

 // method
 route().GET("/people", this::pathEndsWithJson, personHandler::getPeople)